 LSTMs were originally proposed to solve the problem of vanishing and exploding gradients in Recurrent Neural Networks trained on long sequences, which limited their ability to adequately reflect the influence of antecedent meteorological conditions when predicting river discharge (Hochreiter and Schmidhuber 1997).
 Unlike Recurrent Neural Networks that stack contextual information using only the hidden state, LSTMs have dedicated memory cells controlled by gates to remember long-term information and exclude irrelevant information.
 The memory cell varies slowly and is updated by adding new information rather than multiplying, while the hidden state changes relatively fast (Xie et al. 2022).
-Therefore, a LSTM at each time-step requires, (1) x[t], the value at time t, (2) h[t-1], the hidden state value from the previous time step, and (3) c[t-1], the memory cell value from the previous time step.
-The LSTM models in this analysis were developed using NeuralHydrology, specifically the CudaLSTM, a LSTM model class built on PyTorch’s CUDA LSTM implementation (Kratzert et al. 2022).
-Given an input sequence x = [x[1],…., x[T]] with a total of T time steps, where each element x[t] is a vector containing the input features or model inputs at time step t (1 ≤ t ≤ T), these equations characterize a forward pass through the LSTM:
+Therefore, a LSTM at each time-step requires, (1) the value at time t, (2) the hidden state value from the previous time step, and (3) the memory cell value from the previous time step.
+The LSTM models in this analysis were trained using NeuralHydrology, specifically the CudaLSTM, a LSTM model class built on PyTorch’s CUDA LSTM implementation (Kratzert et al. 2022).
+Additional algorithm details are provided in Appendix A as well as provided in Kratzert et al. (2019; 2022).

-it= σ(Wixt+Uiht-1+bi, [1]

-f[t] = σ(Wfxt+Ufht-1+bf, [2]

-g[t] = tanh(Wgxt+Ught-1+bg, [3]

-o[t] = σ(Woxt+Uoht-1+bo, [4]

-c[t] = f[t]⊙l c[t-1] + i[t] ⊙ g[t], [5]

-h[t] = o[t]⊙ tanh(c[t]), [6]

-where i[t] is the input gate, f[t] is the forget gate, g[t] is the cell input, o[t] is the output gate, and x[t] is the network values at time step t (1 ≤ t ≤ T), where the length of T is determined by the input sequence length.
-Further, h[t−1] is the hidden state and, c[t−1] the cell state from the previous time step.
-In the first-time step, the hidden and cell states are initialized as a vector of zeros.
-W, U, and b are learnable parameters for each gate, where subscripts indicate which gate the specific weight matrix or vector is applied to.
-The equations also utilize sigmoid functions (σ), hyperbolic tangent functions (tanh), and element-wise multiplication (⊙).
-The cell states (c[t]) characterize the memory of the system.
-The cell states can get modified by the forget gate (f[t]), which can delete states, and the input gate (i[t]) and cell update (g[t]), which can add new information.
-In the latter scenario, the cell update is the information that is added and the input gate controls into which cells the new information is added.
-Lastly, the output gate (o[t]) controls which information, stored in the cell states, is outputted.
-Additional algorithm details are provided in Kratzert et al. (2019; 2022).